leiizko/cod4x_lua_plugin/functiondoc.md

 .num_fields = number of fields/columns returned for query

 If number of returned rows is greater than 0 then results are available at row index (starting at 1) with field/column names as defined in database.
+Additional cvar lua_mysql_stringnil is used to control return of NULL fields.
+By default if mysql field is NULL, the table field will not be created.
+Setting the cvar to 1 will return table field with string value "nil" instead.
 This function is non-blocking!

 Usage example: